 ABOUT

 NALHFA

 Founded in 1982, the National Association of Local Housing Finance Agencies (NALHFA) is the national association of professionals working to finance affordable housing in the broader community development context at the local level.
 As a non-profit association, NALHFA is an advocate before Congress and federal agencies on legislative and regulatory issues affecting affordable housing and provides technical assistance and educational opportunities to its members and the public.
 Members are city and county agencies, non-profits, and private firms, such as underwriters, lenders, master servicers, consultants, financial advisers, bond counsel, and rating agencies, which help in producing housing from concept to completion.

-DEAR POLICY MAKERS
+POLICY MAKERS

-In the previous year, the National Association of Local Housing Finance Agencies (NALHFA) has worked with both the Administration and Congress to advocate on behalf of its members for affordable housing priorities.
-The expansion of federal funding opportunities in both housing affordability and supply, creation of sustainable infrastructure grant programs and flexibility of pandemic-era relief programs have guided NALHFA in strengthening our members' goal of achieving enhanced aid for vulnerable communities.

-NALHFA stands ready to continue its mission in working with policymakers on legislation and regulations that will provide communities access to safe and affordable housing options.
-In partnership with Congress and federal agencies, NALHFA will drive the conversation on affordable housing and engage senior federal officials on member focused program development and reform, tax resources and financing tools.
+As Congress and the Administration work to address affordable housing and COVID-19 pandemic recovery, the National Association of Local Housing Finance Agencies (NALHFA) stands ready to work with policymakers on legislation and regulations that will provide communities with the tools necessary to connect households across the nation with safe and decent affordable housing options.

 Access to affordable housing improves numerous aspects of a family's quality of life.
 Research shows that when a family has access to affordable housing, there is an increase in their economic mobility.
 Additionally, children receive numerous benefits from living in an affordable housing community in high opportunity areas.
-These children excel in school and advance beyond the classroom to live fulfilling lives in stable neighborhoods in adulthood.
+These children earn more as adults, live in better neighborhoods as adults, and are less likely to become a single parent.
+These children also do better in school and have greater opportunities to learn outside the classroom.
 Furthermore, affordable housing helps local economies and creates jobs by leveraging public and private funds to increase earnings, increase tax revenue, and put people to work.
 Building just 100 affordable rental homes can generate \$11.7 million in local income, \$2.2 million in taxes and other revenue, and can create 161 local jobs in the first year of construction.

-According to HUD, an estimated 16.5 million renter and homeowner households now pay more than 50 percent of their annual incomes for housing.
-A family with one fulltime worker earning minimum wage cannot afford the local fair-market rent for a twobedroom apartment anywhere in the United States.
-These realities are further amplified by the challenges communities have faced in the years since COVID-19, which has threatened the housing security for millions of Americans.
+According to HUD, an estimated 12 million renter and homeowner households now pay more than 50 percent of their annual incomes for housing.
+A family with one full-time worker earning minimum wage cannot afford the local fair-market rent for a two-bedroom apartment anywhere in the United States.
+These realities are further amplified by the challenges that the COVID-19 pandemic has caused, which has threatened the housing security for millions of Americans.

 While NALHFA is pleased by recent efforts to increase affordable housing resources, it is imperative that these tools are further strengthened and expanded to help American families access the housing they need to succeed.
-NALHFA looks forward to working with Congress and the Administration to expand, strengthen and preserve affordable housing resources in 2024.
+NALHFA looks forward to working with Congress and the Administration to expand, strengthen and preserve affordable housing resources in 2022.

 Sincerely,

-Jonathan M. Paine, CAE
+Jonathan M. Paine, CAE Executive Director

-Executive Director
+Jonethonfaine

 National Association of Local Housing Finance Agencies

 S TABLE OF

-3 Private Activity Bonds (PABS)/ Municipal Bonds
+Private Activity Bonds (PABS)/ Municipal Bonds 3

-3 Low-Income Housing Tax Credit (Housing Credit) Program
+Low-Income Housing Tax Credit (Housing Credit) Program 3

-4 Local HFA Down Payment Assistance Programs
+Local HFA Down Payment Assistance Programs 4

-5 The Federal Housing Administration FHA) - Housing Finance Agency (HFA) Multifamily Loan Risk Sharing Federal Financing Bank (FFB) Program
+The Federal Housing Administration FHA) - Housing Finance Agency (HFA) Multifamily Loan Risk Sharing Federal Financing Bank (FFB) Program 5

-5 HOME Investments Partnerships (HOME) and the Community Development Block Grant (CDBG) Programs
+HOME Investments Partnerships (HOME) and the Community Development Block Grant (CDBG) Programs 5

-7 Governmental Assistance

-7 Housing Choice Vouchers
+Housing Choice Vouchers 6

-8 Project-Based Rental Assistance
+Project-Based Rental Assistance 7

-9 Housing as Infrastructure
+Housing as Infrastructure 7

-10 Affordable Broadband Access

-11 Fair Home Appraisal Methodology

-11 Housing Finance Reform and Duty to Serve
+Housing Finance Reform and Duty to Serve 8

-12 Opportunity Zones
+Opportunity Zones 8

+Economic Crises & Governmental Assistance 9